 By Joe Messinger, CFP®

 In your college acceptance letters, you may have some merit scholarship award information.
 Some colleges have specific guidelines they adhere to for automatic merit awards.
 It is in their best interest to get that information to you quickly.
-Small private colleges in particular can give you that information pretty quickly.
-More popular or larger schools lag behind because of the volume of applications.
+Small private colleges, in particular, can give you that information in a timely fashion.
+More popular, or larger schools, lag behind because of the volume of applications they’re wading through.

 We’re talking about schools that have automatic merit scholarships and/or provide a tuition discount to nearly every applicant.
 Colleges that award scholarships on a more competitive basis will take longer to make their decisions.

 You need to wait until you receive the full financial aid award letter to get a complete picture of what you’re expected to pay, and what financial aid is being offered to your student.
 Because financial aid is impacted by state budgets, most financial aid letters cannot be sent out until after the budget is resolved.
 In most states, budgets are finalized sometime in January.
-Colleges may not know what money they can award until February and sometimes not until March or April because of various governmental agencies.
+Colleges may not know what money they can award until February, and sometimes, not until March or April.

-So, sit tight.
-You’ll have all the information you need to make an educated decision in the first few months of the new year, and all the puzzle pieces will fall in line.
+You’ll have all the information you need to make an educated decision soon, and all the puzzle pieces will fall in line.
 In the meantime, do your research, and be prepared to make a commitment as soon as you have all of the necessary information.
-Schools will be putting on the full court press to have you commit and get the best dorm room selections — even if they took their time getting you the financial aid information you needed to make a final decision.
+Schools will be putting on the full-court press to have you commit and get the best dorm room selections — even if they took their time getting you the financial aid information you needed to make a final decision.

 Congratulations!
-Our students have worked so hard to reach this point.
+Your student has worked so hard to reach this point.
 It is definitely a moment to stop and celebrate!
-Just remember to be patient until we have the official “financial aid award letter” in hand so we can fully understand our out-of-pocket costs to attend and how we will pay for all 4 years of education down to the penny, not just the freshmen year.
+Just remember to be patient until we have the official “financial aid award letter” in hand so we can fully understand our out-of-pocket costs to attend and how we will pay for all 4 years of education down to the penny, not just the first year.